 - Instructions for a Biographical Sketch

-NIH requires grantees to seek prior approval of when a non-US entity will be performing a significant part of an NIH-funded project, regardless of whether NIH funds will be used to support that work.
+NIH requires grantees to seek prior approval of when a non-US entity will perform a significant part of an NIH-funded project, regardless of whether NIH funds will be used to support that work.

-Caltech should evaluate the activity being conducted outside of the United States within the context of the project as a whole, and make a determination about its significance and whether it is a Foreign Component.
+Caltech should evaluate the activity conducted outside of the United States within the context of the project as a whole and determine its significance and whether it is a Foreign Component.
 Examples of activities that may be considered a significant element of the project include, but are not limited to:

 - collaborations with investigators at a foreign site anticipated to result in co-authorship

 - use of facilities or instrumentation at a foreign site